The Global Heath Pathway provides infectious disease fellows with in-depth opportunities to understand and experience the practice of global health.

 You'll engage at both the local and global level through educational offerings, clinical care, faculty-mentored research projects and mentorship on global health career exploration.

 The Global Health Pathway curriculum emphasizes health equity, ethics, and systems on the global scale; tropical medicine; and the Sustainable Development Goals.

-- Monthly meetings in lecture or journal club format led by GHP faculty and trainees
+- Monthly meetings in lecture or journal club format

 - Annual UW Global Health Symposium

 "Wonderful program that added perspective to my medical education and I hope will lead to future GH involvement."